Home - The Best Gas Charcoal Combo Grills in 2023

 The best feature of this small gas charcoal combo grill is how evenly it heats.
 We’ve not seen a grill that cooks so well on the sides as well as the middle.
 Chalk that up to the three main burners.
 But this applies when you use it as a charcoal grill as well.
 There are fewer flare-ups, so there are fewer hot spots.

 The only bad thing is the enamel on the exterior is likely too thin.
 Some have complained of small rust spots after a few years.
-This is considered normal wear and tear, and is therefore usually not covered by the warranty.
+This is considered normal wear and tear and is therefore usually not covered by the warranty.

 Folks talk about how even the heat is.
 And it’s no wonder.
-There are many reviews online that say that food cooked on the sides of the grate cook at about the same rate as the stuff in the middle.
+There are many reviews online that say that food cooked on the sides of the grate cooks at about the same rate as the stuff in the middle.

 It takes a little trial and error to get the burners adjusted correctly, but it’s nice to have such an even cooking temp.
 The general feeling is that this grill is so well-designed that even amateurs can cook like pros.